roger that

 We were inspired by the research of the English physicist / philosopher Roger Penrose.
 Penrose created patterns which have inspired artists (Escher) and scientists to explore the phenomena of space/time conditions, quantum physics and the nature of consciousness.
 We have a adopted his brilliant tile geometry to establish the positioning of our points of light, as they create both discernable patterns and random ones, much like the stars above us, and our own movements below.

-The title of the piece is roger that….an homage to Roger Penrose but also because it means ‘transmission received’ or ‘I understand’.
+The title of the piece is roger that… an homage to Roger Penrose but also because it means ‘transmission received’ or ‘I understand’.
 It is so important for public art to have ‘AHA’ moments, where a feeling of belonging or understanding is manifest.
 Coming upon this ensemble, someone might ask: “What is happening here?”
 And then, out of the apparent disorder, with a slight shift of position, swift or slow, the perfect shape emerges, and then melts again into something amorphous and ephemeral. roger that is a meditation on the idea that our movement, position, and distance influences the perception of all things, and that we have a choice to see all conditions in the universe as both chaotic and as ordered.

 Sustainability and the 21C City